SerenityOS/serenity/Base/usr/share/man/man7/kernel_modules.md

 This should be a string like `const char module_name[]` containing the name of the module.
-This is used to give the module a name in any informational contexts, but also to ensure that the module is not loaded twice by accident, and also used as a reference to unload the module later.
+This is used to give the module a name in any informational contexts, but also to ensure that the module is not loaded twice by accident, and is also used as a reference to unload the module later.

 ### `module_init`